-Starting with version 2.6, Gqrx SDR is available as binary package for the Raspberry Pi 2 and 3:
+Gqrx SDR is available as binary package for the Raspberry Pi 3 and other similar ARM platforms:

-Drivers included: Rtlsdr, Airspy, HackRF, RFSpace, Funcube Dongle, Red Pitaya and SoapySDR (with remote and sdrplay plugins).
+Drivers included: Rtlsdr, Airspy, HackRF, RFSpace, Funcube Dongle, Red Pitaya and SoapySDR (no plugins).

 Running Gqrx on the Raspberry Pi is still very experimental.
 I strongly recommend that you start with a fresh installation of Raspbian on the MicroSD card.
 Once you have seen it work you can experiment with different setups and let us know how it works.